daihase/Sketch/Example/Pods/Nimble/README.md

 Notes:

 * This feature is only available in Swift.
-* It is only supported for `x86_64` binaries, meaning _you cannot run this matcher on iOS devices, only simulators_.
 * The tvOS simulator is supported, but using a different mechanism, requiring you to turn off the `Debug executable` scheme setting for your tvOS scheme's Test configuration.

 ## Swift Error Handling

-If you're using Swift 2.0 or newer, you can use the `throwError` matcher to check if an error is thrown.
+You can use the `throwError` matcher to check if an error is thrown.

-Note:
-The following code sample references the `Swift.Error` protocol.
-This is `Swift.ErrorProtocol` in versions of Swift prior to version 3.0.

 ```swift
 // Swift